Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

 ***Add a custom initiative to your subscription***

-1. Navigate to Security Center, and the Security policy page from the sidebar.
+1. Navigate to Microsoft Defender for Cloud, and the Security policy page from the sidebar.
 2. Select **Azure subscription 1** as a scope for your custom initiative.

-> Note: You must add custom standards at the subscription level (or higher) for them to be evaluated and displayed in Security Center.
+> Note: You must add custom standards at the subscription level (or higher) for them to be evaluated and displayed in Microsoft Defender for Cloud.

 3. In the Security policy page, under Your custom initiatives, click **Add a custom initiative**.
 4. Your newly created initiative is listed: *Contoso Security Benchmark*.
 Select **Add***.